a-fsh-r/AML_Microarray_Analysis_An_Introduction_to_Bioinformatics_Project/README.md

-# an Intro to Bioinformatics Project - Fall 2021 - AML Microarray Analysis
+# An Intro to Bioinformatics Project - Fall 2021 - AML Microarray Analysis

 "Introduction to Bioinformatics" Final Project - Department of Computer Engineering, Sharif University of Technology (SUT).